biermanr/StaticPheWeb/dev_notes.md

 I'm going to say that this is a win and the comparison is complete!
 The legacy code will remain as part of the project for a while, and maybe forever, I will include a small test file in the tests directory to allow the legacy code to be tested.

+Ok, finished this on Sept 4th finally, pushed the `legacy_binning` to `dev`.
+It was little enough work that I didn't make a new entry here for it.

+Noticed, however, that although the generated json files are identical between PheWeb and SpheWeb, the tables below the manhattan plots are NOT identical.
+So there must be some logic that is performed in determining which variants are shown in the table.
+Yes, there are actually only 96 variants shown in the table for "dog weight" in PheWeb even though there are 596 unbinned variants that are used for plotting.
+Ohh, this is controlled by the `{"peak": true}` field in the dictionary of each variant!

+This code is in the `populate_streamtable` function in `pheweb/serve/static/pheno.js`.

+This was a good thing to learn, the variants listed in the table are only a subset of the variants used to create the manhattan plot.
+I have to decide if I want to implement this the same way in SpheWeb, but at least now I understand PheWeb better.